Marteeen23/KRSSG/RRT*-Connect_C++/README.md

 cd src
 catkin_create_pkg path_find roscpp std_msgs
 ```
 - This will create a package.
-Now, put the PID_ROS.cpp and PID_Header.h in the src directory of path_find directory.
+Now, put the PID_ROS.cpp, PID_Header.h and the motion1.PNG image file in the src directory of path_find directory.
 - You will also see a CMakeLists.txt file in the path_find directory.
 Just replace its content with the contents of CMakeLists.txt
 - After this, turn on three terminals and in each of them run the following code.
 ```sh